codeface-io/SwiftNodes/README.md

 ## What?

-SwiftNodes provides a concurrency safe [graph data structure](https://en.wikipedia.org/wiki/Graph_(abstract_data_type)) together with graph algorithms.
+SwiftNodes offers a concurrency safe [graph data structure](https://en.wikipedia.org/wiki/Graph_(abstract_data_type)) together with graph algorithms.
 A graph stores values in identifiable nodes which can be connected via edges.

 ### Contents